ZeroWasteTeam/Documentation/CI/BuildSystem.md

 * Based on the branch requested in the buildRequestor tool, the build could build a test artifact, release artifact or full versioned artifact

 ## Setting up repository
 Instructions for setting up repositories are [here](SettingUpRepositories.md)

+## Consuming build artifacts
+Instrustions for consuming up build artificates from Github package are [here](ToDo)